 My portfolio represents more than three decades in film journalism, and professional writing.
 I have been writing regularly in the public domain since 1987.

 With an honours degree in English literature from Sydney University and a masters in film studies from the UK, I started out writing a column for the former national affairs monthly, Australian Society magazine.
 Between 1987 and 1993, I reviewed the latest Australian films in the context of developments within the local film industry.

 This segued into lecturing in cinema and cultural studies at the University of Wollongong over four years, during which I initiated a festival of Australian film shorts.

 In the mid-1990s, I re-located to Indonesia where I was a regular contributor on cinema to the English-language newspaper, the Jakarta Post.
 My contributions included interviews with local filmmakers, reviews of films and festivals, and extended year-in-review pieces.

 Over the years, my work has been commissioned by numerous media outlets, including Metro, Metro Education, Anne Summers Reports, The Australian, Cinema Papers, Filmnews, Media Information Australia, Australian-Canadian Studies and Black & White magazine.

-During 2017, I was the editor of Asian Currents, ebulletin of the Asian Studies Association of Australia.
+In 1999, I took up writing full-time.
+As a result I have also worked in the corporate area (speechwriting, editing) over the last two decades.
+During 2017, I was commissioning editor for Asian Currents, ebulletin of the Asian Studies Association of Australia.

-My book, Dancing to His Song: the Singular Cinema of Rolf de Heer, the most comprehensive and up-to-date study of the oeuvre of the Australian auteur, is published by Currency Press & Currency House, Sydney.
-It is available in both enhanced eBook and print.
+My first book, Dancing to His Song: the Singular Cinema of Rolf de Heer, the most comprehensive and up-to-date study of the oeuvre of the Australian auteur, was published by Currency Press and Currency House, Sydney, in 2015.